secureCodeBox/secureCodeBox/scanners/trivy/README.md

 To learn more about the Trivy scanner itself visit on [Trivy's GitHub Repository](https://github.com/aquasecurity/trivy).

 ## Deployment
-The trivy `scanType` can be deployed via helm:
+The trivy chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)